Patient Rights and Responsibilities

 - Request an amendment to your medical records if you believe information is not correct.

-- Have your medical records read and discreetly discussed only by those directly involved with or related to your care, by anyone to whom you have given permission, or by those who have legal custody, or other authorized individuals.
+- Have your medical records read and discreetly discussed only by those directly involved with or related to your care, by anyone to whom you have given permission, by those who have legal custody, or other authorized individuals.

 - Experience confidentiality in all aspects of your care and payment sources.